Salman-Kb/Salman-Kb/README.md

 - 👋 Hi, I’m @Salman-Kb
-- 💻 An IT Engineer with a bachelor's in Networks Engineering, Master in networking technology.
+- 💻 An IT Engineer with a bachelor’s in networks engineering and communications, Master in networking technology.
 - 👀 I’m interested in scripting and coding to automate and improve my job as an IT Engineer.
 - 🧑🏻‍💻 This account shows the codes and scripts that I using with my projects and tasks.
 - 🌱 I’m currently learning linux ,AWS